parotic0/parotic0/README.md

 ![](https://komarev.com/ghpvc/?username=parotic0)
 ### hi
-im a student learning how to code. i currently have experience with python and c++, i am currently in the process of learning kotlin and making cool shit. i'm interested in cybersecurity so if you want to hire me go ahead.
+im a student interested in cybersecurity and coding, i currently have experience with python and a little of a rust.\
+i am currently in the process of finishing college and making cool shit.\
+i made nstool which is pretty cool, i only update it as a side project because i dont really have much time